opportus/object-mapper/README.md

 #### Custom automatic mapping

 The default `StaticPathFinder` strategy presented above implements a specific mapping logic.
-In order for a *pathfinder* to generically map differently typed objects, it has to follow a certain convention, de facto established by this *path finder*.
-You can map generically differently typed objects only accordingly to this convention.
+In order for it to generically map differently typed objects, it has to follow a certain convention, as described above, de facto established by this *pathfinder*.
+You can map generically differently typed objects only accordingly to its convention.

-If the default `StaticPathFinder`'s behavior does not fit your needs, you still can genericize and encapsulate your domain's mapping logic as a subtype of `PathFinderInterface`.
-Doing so effectively, you leverage `ObjectMapper` to decouple these objects from your codebase...
-Indeed, when the mapped objects change, the mapping won't.
+If the default `StaticPathFinder`'s behavior does not fit your needs, you still can genericize and encapsulate your domain's mapping logic as subtype(s) of `PathFinderInterface`.
+Doing so effectively, you leverage `ObjectMapper` to decouple these objects from your mapping logic...
+Indeed, when the mapped objects change, the mapping doesn't.

 For concrete example of how to implement [`PathFinderInterface`](https://github.com/opportus/object-mapper/blob/master/src/PathFinder/PathFinderInterface.php), refer to the default [`StaticPathFinder`](https://github.com/opportus/object-mapper/blob/master/src/PathFinder/StaticPathFinder.php), [`StaticSourceToDynamicTargetPathFinder`](https://github.com/opportus/object-mapper/blob/master/src/PathFinder/StaticSourceToDynamicTargetPathFinder.php), and
 [`DynamicSourceToStaticTargetPathFinder`](https://github.com/opportus/object-mapper/blob/master/src/PathFinder/DynamicSourceToStaticTargetPathFinder.php)